carbon-language/carbon-lang/llvm/docs/LangRef.rst

     define void @f() gc "name" { ... }

 The compiler declares the supported values of *name*.
-Specifying a collector which will cause the compiler to alter its output in order to support the named garbage collection algorithm.
+Specifying a collector will cause the compiler to alter its output in order to support the named garbage collection algorithm.

 .. _prefixdata: